A brief history of tool watches

 Extra-thick sapphire crystal

 Sturdy watch glass is essential to a wristwatch’s robustness.
-Sapphire crystal (a variety of the mineral corundum) is a highly pure, synthetic crystal made from molten aluminum oxide.
-At a Mohs hardness of 9, sapphire crystal is the second-hardest transparent material known—only diamond is harder.
-In addition, sapphire crystal provides other benefits, too: it is resistant to heat, pressure, stretching and scratching, which makes it ideal for watches.
-The NOMOS Club Sport neomatik 42 date blue and Club Sport neomatik 42 date black watches are fitted with extra-thick sapphire crystal—at 2.1 millimeters, it is more than twice as thick as the sapphire crystal used in Tangente.
+The material that watchmakers refer to as sapphire crystal is a synthetic crystal made from molten aluminum oxide.
+At a Mohs hardness of 9, sapphire crystal glass is the second-hardest transparent material known—only diamond is harder.
+In addition, sapphire crystal glass is resistant to heat, pressure, stretching and scratching.

 316L stainless steel